AdobeDocs/experience-manager-htl.en/help/using/expression-language.md

 ---
 title: HTL expression language
-description: Learn about using HTL expression language in AEM.
-The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
+description: HTL uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
 exl-id: 57e3961b-8c84-4d56-a049-597c7b277448
 ---

 # HTL Expression Language {#htl-expression-language}

-The HTML Template Language uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
+The HTML Template Language (HTL) uses an expression language to access the data structures that provide the dynamic elements of the HTML output.
 These expressions are delimited by characters `${` and `}`.
 To avoid malformed HTML, expressions can only be used in attribute values, in element content, or in comments.

 ```xml
 <!-- ${component.path} -->